OleksandrGnatiuk/clean_folder_script/README.md

-## Clean-folder script package.
+## Clean-folder script package

 <p> This script can sort all files in folder.
 It sorts all files according to file's extensions. <br>
-Files with Cyrillic name will be renamed to Latin name. <br> All files will be replaced to folders: "document", "music", "video", "images", "archives", "other", etc.
+Files with Cyrillic name will be renamed to Latin name. <br>
+All files will be replaced to folders: "document", "music", "video", "images", "archives", "other", etc.
 You can change the list of these folders and set your own rules of sorting files.</p>